 Apart from operatively controlled entities for which a look-through approach applies and which are consolidated in RBI's consolidated balance sheet, RBI holds equity participations in companies for the purpose of operations, like processing centres, and also in companies which are not in the focus of RBI's long-term strategy, like insurance companies or participations in the non-financial sector.
-The respective equity participations are carried at amortized cost.
+The respective equity participations are valued at Fair Value or atequity minus impairment.
 Losses in the respective companies may, after a decrease of hidden reserves in these companies, lead to a depreciation of book values and have a direct impact on annual earnings of RBI.
 In addition, there may also be a decrease in the income from financial investments (e.g. from dividend payments).